erred/uva-ls/draft.md

 - alibaba doesn't scale
 - ms doesn't want to scale
+- ibm is slow
+- aws is consistent, but slow

+#### map to underlying tech?

 - all except lambda show a slow cpu, lambda, ibm cpu starved of time

 ### Applicability